Seyla123/starbucks-frontend-clone/README.md

 # Starbuck Web Clone

-This project is a clone of several pages of the Starbuck website, built as part of a school project.
+This project is a clone of several pages of the Starbuck website, built as part of a school Group project 2nd Mission.
 The goal is to replicate the design and some functionalities using HTML, CSS, JavaScript, and Tailwind CSS.

 ## Table of Contents